Having a baby or adopting a child

 To help cover the costs involved with caring for a new child, we provide payments and services to:

 - parents of recently adopted children (from within Australia or overseas), and

 The Paid Parental Leave scheme provides financial support to eligible working parents when they take time off work to care for a new child.
-There are two payments available under the scheme—Parental Leave Pay for a child's primary carer and Dad and Partner Pay, which is available for dads or partners (including adopting parents and same sex couples) from 1 January 2013.
+There are two payments available under the scheme—Parental Leave Pay for a child's primary carer and Dad and Partner Pay, which is available for dads or partners (including adopting parents and same sex couples).

-Baby Bonus is paid in 13 fortnightly instalments after the birth of a child.
-You can also claim it for adopted children who enter your care before they turn 16 years old.
+Baby Bonus is paid in 13 fortnightly instalments after the birth of a child who is born before 1 March 2014.
+You can also claim it for adopted children under 16 years who enter your care before 1 March 2014.

 Parental Leave Pay and Baby Bonus can’t be paid for the same child.
 If you meet the eligibility criteria for both payments, you can choose which one is the best financial decision for your family.
 You can use our estimator to help work this out.